josephacree/.dotfiles/README.md

 # My Dotfiles
-These are my dotfile configuration files for different software in Bash
+These are my dotfile configuration files for different software in Bash.
 ## .nanorc
 This is my custom .nanorc configuration for Nano.
 ## .bashrc